GurjeetSingh01/AWS-Voice/README.md

 # AWS-Voice

-# A tool to control the AWS-Public Cloud using voice ability.
+# A tool to Control the AWS-Public Cloud using voice ability.